 |Wingsland S6||4K video quality at 30 fps||10 min.||100 mts.||17 mph|

 |Hover Camera Passport||4K video quality at 30 fps||10 min.||20 mts.||17 mph|

-The Best Foldable Drones – Reviewed!
+The Best Foldable Drones in 2019 – Reviewed!

 A name not unheard of by drone enthusiasts is the DJI Mavic Pro.
 This powerful machine sits comfortably at the high end price range.
 It’s the kind of branded drone you could brag about and carry as your prized possession; something similar to Louis Vuitton for the fashion-obsessed or a Bentley for the automobile fanatic.

 Mavic Pro delivers excellence in pretty much all areas and its features are seriously impressive.
 The amount of detail put into constructing this masterpiece is exemplary and the best part is that it’s foldable!
 This is something the DJI Phantom 4 model lacks but is comparable to the Mavic Pro in terms of other features.